 Incapacity planning is a broad area of law that covers how you are cared for if you become physically or mentally unable to care for yourself.
 The type of care could range from simple tasks like buying groceries, paying bills, and handling financial matters to more important decisions such as selling real estate or gifting assets to your children.

 Within the realm of incapacity planning, there are also arrangements that deal specifically with decisions regarding steps taken to obtain Medi-Cal benefits.
-A Living Trust with “Medi-Cal Tools” comes into play in this regard by moving forward with decisions that you would have handled yourself, if you were still legally competent to do so.
+A Trust with “Medi-Cal planning tools” comes into play by allowing your Agent to move forward with decisions that you would have handled yourself, if you were still legally competent to do so.
 The types of decisions required in this area of planning can vary.
-For instance, you may outline instructions for a nursing home stay or the repositioning of assets to allow you to qualify for Medi-Cal without completely extinguishing the value of your estate.
+For instance, you may outline instructions for a nursing home stay or the repositioning of assets to allow you to qualify for Medi-Cal while preserving assets for the next generation if you are single, and while protecting your spouse’s financial independence.

-When you determine that you want to move forward with this type of planning, it is necessary to work with a qualified estate planning attorney.
+When you determine that you want to move forward with this type of planning, it is necessary to work with an experienced and qualified estate planning attorney.
 This attorney will find the optimal solutions for you in the event of your legal incapacity (defined as the inability to manage your own affairs).
-Because there is a 50-50 chance that the average adult will spend at least one year in a long-term care facility, it becomes painfully clear this type of planning is not only extremely important, but requires immediate attention to ensure you and your family protect your assets.
+Because 70% of people over the age of 65 will need some kind of long-term care at some point in their lives, it becomes painfully clear this type of planning is not only extremely important, but requires immediate attention to ensure you and your family protect your assets.

 As We Age